 Follow Lindsay on Twitter: @lindsayelizs

 Alysa is a dedicated communications professional who has worked on publicity and marketing campaigns for a variety of arts and lifestyle organizations.
-Currently, she serves as a Publicist at Linda Roth Associates in Adams Morgan working with clients like AwesomeCon, Through the Fourth Wall, and the Dupont Circle Hotel.
-Prior to joining the team at LRA, Alysa served as the Public Relations and Marketing Manager at Synetic Theater in Arlington for three years.
-Before relocating to D.C. from Chicago, Alysa was a Publicist at Carol Fox and Associates managing publicity campaigns for a variety of clients including The Second City’s UP Comedy Club and Blue Man Group.
+She currently manages communications for restaurants The Red Hen, Boundary Stone and All-Purpose as well as Loudoun County's Springhouse Farm and Photoworks Gallery in Glen Echo.
+Alysa previously served as the Public Relations and Marketing Manager at Synetic Theater in Arlington and as an Account Executive at Carol Fox and Associates in Chicago where she managed campaigns for The Second City's UP Comedy Club and Blue Man Group, among others.
 Alysa holds a B.S. in Theatre Arts Management from Ithaca College.
+When she's not working Alysa enjoys biking along the Anacostia river, hiking with her dog, and experiencing D.C.'s ever-changing food and culture scene.

 Follow Alysa on Twitter: @alysakt